Christine200/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Code is stored in run_analysis.R
+Code is stored in run_analysis.R,
 Documentation of variables is stored in codebook.md